vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-The initialization of `HStack` on SwiftUI starts with a curly brackets pair to create a closure as the view builder but we're still calling the initializer of HStack with predefined `alignment` and `spacing`, so the only thing left for us to do is to pass a pair of curly brackets as the view builder.
-In Flutter, the parameter that expects the children is called `children` and expects a `List<Widget>`.
+When calling `HStack` in SwiftUI, the example is calling the initializer with predefined `alignment` and `spacing`, so the only thing left to do is to pass a pair of curly brackets as the view builder.
+In Flutter, the `Row` widget requires `children` and expects a `List<Widget>`.
 A `List` in Dart is the equivalent of `Array` in Swift.

-### How do I align components vertically?
+### Aligning components vertically

 `HStack` and `Row` are used in SwiftUI and Flutter respectively in order to arrange UI components horizontally.
-Similarly, you can use the `VStack` and, you guessed it, `Column`, in order to arrange your components vertically in SwiftUI and Flutter.
+Similarly, you can use the `VStack` and `Column`, in order to arrange your components vertically.

-Let's see how you would go about doing the same example as before, but this time arranging the components vertically:
+The example below builds on the one above, but this time arranging the components vertically:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/vstack_in_swiftui/vstack_in_swiftui/ContentView.swift (SimpleVStack)"?> -->
 ```swift